19 ways of greeting guests for a warm hotel welcome

 Here's a hard truth: you never get a second chance to make a first impression.
 What's more, those first few seconds often create a lasting impression, making it even more important that you train your hotel staff in the art of welcoming guests to a hotel.

-It’s about knowing how to carry yourself and which questions to ask and when.
-Here are the top techniques commonly used to greet hotel guests and set them up for a pleasant stay as well as tech solutions to help you nail first impressions about your hotel.
+It's about knowing how to carry yourself and which questions to ask and when.
+Here are the top techniques commonly used to greet hotel guests and set them up for a pleasant stay, as well as tech solutions to help you nail first impressions about your hotel.

 It takes only seven seconds to form a first impression about someone.
 This is why it's crucial to get your first encounter with hotel guests right.
 Here's how you can do that time after time:

-1. Greet your guest with a smile
+1. Greet hotel guests with a smile

 A warm smile is a universal symbol of kindness.
 It is even more valuable in the hospitality business where you’re dealing with guests from all over the world.
 When a guest arrives for check-in, a simple smile can let guests feel welcome instantly.
 It can also help let a guest feel comfortable in an unfamiliar environment.